Clouds Clouds Clouds Clouds Clouds

 History

-The park on Marshal Baghramian Avenue is still called “Pushkin Park”.
-The park was named Pushkin Park in 1949 by the decision of the Council of Ministers of the Armenian Soviet Socialist Republic as part of the celebration of the 150th birth anniversary of the renowned Russian poet, Alexander Pushkin.
-Later in 1970 the park, as well as the avenue it stands on (currently Marshal Baghramian Avenue), were named Barekamutyun (Comradeship) as a tribute to the friendship of all Soviet Union member nations.
+Even today Lovers’ Park Yerevan is often called Pushkin Park.
+In 1949, it was named after the renowned Russian poet Alexander Pushkin on the poet’s 150th birth anniversary by the decision of the Council of Ministers of the Armenian Soviet Socialist Republic.
+Later in 1970, the park alongside the avenue it stands on (currently Marshal Baghramyan Avenue), were named “Barekamutyun” (Comradeship) as a tribute to friendship of all Soviet Union member nations.

 Background

-There are two waterfalls in the park, cascading into rivulets and flowing into the large lake
+There are two waterfalls in the park, cascading into rivulets and flowing into the large lake.

 The main paths in the park are tiled with natural stones.
 The park is irrigated both manually and automatically.
 The modern computerized automatic irrigation system is self-regulating with a special program which determines the amount of water needed in different segments of the park, taking into consideration weather conditions, humidity and rainfall.